WolfwithSword/TwitchCollabNetwork/README.md

 # Information

-- Green nodes indicate the primary channel node and neighbourhood
+- Green nodes indicate the primary channel(s) node and neighbourhood
 - Blue nodes indicate all channels that have been *fully* parsed
 - Red nodes indicate channel nodes that have been partially parsed, usually by running into limits